TRotK/CarND-Behavioral-Cloning/writeup_P3_Li.md

 ```sh
 python3 drive.py model.h5
 ```
-I have increased the speed to 20 mph with the successful simulating run shown in video.mp4.
-It could also handle even higher speed, but I did test.
+I have increased the speed to 20 mph in drive.py with the successful simulating run shown in video.mp4.
+It could also handle even higher speed while I did not test.

 ####3.
 Submission code is usable and readable